JwlarYT/Starfield-Ep2-Research-and-Notes/Side Quests/Side Quests.md

-Quests are unlocked as you [[Progression|level]], with guards making you aware of new ones.
-News broadcasts through SSN pillars in the main [[• Cities]] also do the same, and help add some extra life through diegetic lore.
+Quests are unlocked as you [level](Progression.md), with guards making you aware of new ones.
+News broadcasts through SSN pillars in the main [• Cities](•%20Cities.md) also do the same, and help add some extra life through diegetic lore.

 ‘Activities’ often take the player to the start of a misc quest (side quest).